 Geo Dipa Energi as the operator is committed to drill 12 new wells beginning in 2021 and construct a second 55 MW power plant.
 Its long-term plan is to increase the Patuha power generation capacity to 400 MW.

 Sixteen geothermal power plants are operating in Indonesia currently.
 Besides the above top ten largest plants, here are two other geothermal plants that are worth mentioning.

 The 55 MW Lumut Balai geothermal plant, located at Muara Enim in South Sumatera, started to operate commercially in 2019.

 Pertamina Geothermal Energi operates the Lumut Balai assets and the company is planning to build a second power generation unit.

 The Sorik Marapi Geothermal Plant

-The 45 MW Sorik Marapi geothermal power plant, located in Mandailing Natal in North Sumatera, came online in 2019.
+The Sorik Marapi geothermal power plant located in Mandailing Natal in North Sumatera has a total installed capacity of 90 MW.

 Geothermal is Rising in Indonesia

 The list of the top largest power plants in Indonesia will likely change in 2021 as several new power plants will be completed in near future.

 The Indonesian government is very keen to develop its vast geothermal resources to increase the contribution of renewable energy in its energy mix.
 Its targets are to increase the geothermal power generation capacity to 7500 MW by 2025 and 9300 MW by 2035.